microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

-When adding members to a project, we have seen instances where the user did not show up in the lookup window, but they were still able to be added successfully to the project by simply typing in the email address and clicking on Save changes.
+When adding members to a project, we have seen instances where the user did not show up in the lookup window, but they were still able to be added successfully to the project by simply typing in the email address and clicking on Save.
 Once the user is added, refresh the members list.

 <div style="page-break-after: always;"></div>